caua08/disneyplus-ui-clone/README.md

 - HTML
 - CSS

 ### I started this project thinking about practice more using HTML and CSS.
-Spotify UI Clone is my first project, and I want to update it in the future.
+Disney+ UI Clone is my second project, and I want to update it in the future.